SPECIAL EDUCATIONAL NEEDS and DISABILITIES

 What should I do if I am concerned about my child progress or I have a complaint?

 If you are unhappy with any aspect of your child’s care at Streethouse Primary, you should discuss these concerns with the School.
 This will be with your child’s class teacher in the first instance, with whom any issues should be managed.
-If this does not resolve the problem or alleviate your concern, you should take the problem to the SENCo (Mrs Leach) or the Headteacher (Mrs Wright).
+If this does not resolve the problem or alleviate your concern, you should take the problem to the SENCo (Miss Morris) or the Headteacher (Mrs Wright).

 School Admission arrangements (Wakefield)